Cojonas/ansible-setup-wsl/README.md

 Follow the [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 ### Multipass
-Follow the installation instructions on the [Multipass homepage](https://multipass.run)
+Follow the installation instructMultipassions on the [ homepage](https://multipass.run)

 ## (Required) Docker for Desktop
 This setup repo won't install the Docker daemon in the Linux environment itself.
 Instead it assumes you have Docker for Desktop running either in WSL2.0 or on the Windows side and only installs client libs.
 I've gone with this approach because the Docker and WSL teams are constantly improving the connectivity and it was much harder to try to spin up Docker myself in WSL2.0 and nigh impossible in WSL1.0.